alexanderdombroski/release-from-changelog-action/README.md

 ## Usage

-Add this step to your workflow to automatically create releases from your changelog:
+Add this step to your workflow to automatically create releases from your changelog whenever a tag is pushed:

 ```yaml
 name: Create Release